h091237557/mark-validator/README.md

 # mark-validator

 This libary is a validator manager. it helps us to validate json easy. like the code below.

 There have two advantage.
-First, you can validate nest object.
-Second, you can custom the validate function which come from plugin or yourself.
+*  First, you can validate nest object
+*  Second, you can custom the validate function which come from plugin or yourself.

 ```
         const testObj = {
             people: {